As more and more B2B companies are discovering, the role played by the corporate marketer has a big impact on the success of the...

 That thinking is further supported by a recent report from the Institute for the Study of Business Markets at Penn State University and Illinois-based marketing agency Blue Canyon Partners.

-The study, centered on ongoing talks with B2B marketers, identified the 10 best practices for corporate B2B marketers:
+Moving on from the first part of the study, this research centered on ongoing talks with B2B marketers, identified the 10 best practices for corporate B2B marketers.

 Points six through 10 include:

 6. Teach and Communicate - Corporate marketing must take advantage of the opportunity to bring a common language of the marketing discipline to their firm.
 In B2B firms, oftentimes the whole concept of "marketing" is quite misunderstood.
 Corporate marketing must facilitate common language and learning throughout the business, and take accountability for communicating what marketing is all about.